codio/knowledge/source/instructors/setupcourses/assignment-settings/groupwork.rst

 Managing Groups
 ---------------

 Once groups have been set up and saved, teachers/instructors can manage the groups by selecting the **Groups** tab.
 Select the **Arrange Groups** button to create initial groups automatically or to move students between the groups.

+..
+Note:: Test students will not automatically be added to any groups.
+If you need them you can add them manually by dragging them from the Students area present at the right side and drop them into the respective groups.

 You can also rename the groups.
 The **Add Empty Group** button can be used to create an empty group to move students into.

 .. image:: /img/managegroups.png
    :alt: Managing Groups